 Flashcards are available in various formats for each of the 1,000+ lessons in The Village and The Islands.
 The time-consuming work of identifying an appropriate image and translation is done for you, with associated games and activities all included.

 Our Scaffolding Resources focus on survival language and curriculum topics.
-They guide learners from the basic vocabulary needed to access a variety of text types, through to sentence creation based on the learnt vocabulary, to modelling of text (which includes the the learnt vocabulary and language structured needed to access the text), to deconstruction of text into graphic organisers and finally, into reconstruction of the text.
+They guide learners from the basic vocabulary needed to access a variety of text types, through to sentence creation based on the learnt vocabulary, then to modelling of the text (which includes the learnt vocabulary and the language structures needed to access the text), to the deconstruction of the text into graphic organisers and finally, into reconstruction of the text.

 Our downloadable, printable role-play resources cover the basics of survival language.
 Their easy sentence structures form simple conversations for you to practise with your learner.